naka-lab/Serket/docs/tutorials/vae-gmm-mlda.md

 ```

 ### Result
-If training the model is succeeded, `module002_vae`, `module003_gmm`, and `module004_mlda` directories are created.
+If model training is successful, then the `module002_vae`, `module003_gmm`, and `module004_mlda` directories are created.
 The parameters of each module, probabilities, accuracy, and so on are stored in each directory.
-The result and the accuracy of the classification are stored in `module004_mlda`.
+The results and accuracy of the classification are stored in `module004_mlda`.
-The indexes of the classes into which each data is classified are saved in `class_learn.txt`, and the classification accuracy is saved in `acc_learn.txt`.
+The indices of the classes into which each data element is classified are saved in `class_learn.txt` and the classification accuracy is saved in `acc_learn.txt`.